 Windows 11 is going to be offered as a free update to seekers beginning on October 5.
 If you don’t want it, there’s actually going to be a new Windows 10 update as well, called version 21H2.
 Microsoft wouldn’t commit to whether or not version 21H2 will be the last Windows 10 update, but it’s definitely going to support the OS until 2025, so if you don’t want Windows 11, you’re good to go for a while.

 What’s new in Windows 11?
 Is this the Sun Valley update?

 You might have heard the term Sun Valley tossed around for the last few months before Windows 11 was announced.
 That’s the codename for the big UX overhaul that’s coming with Windows 11.
-It’s not the codename for the OS as a whole though, just the new UX.
 It’s meant to make the OS more touch-friendly, something that Windows 10 has struggled with.